annassanchez/ETL_project/README.md

 # ETL_project
+> “What came first, the music or the misery?
+People worry about kids playing with guns, or watching violent videos, that some sort of culture of violence will take them over.
+Nobody worries about kids listening to thousands, literally thousands of songs about heartbreak, rejection, pain, misery and loss.
+Did I listen to pop music because I was miserable?
+Or was I miserable because I listened to pop music?"

 The source database for this analysis is published [here](https://www.kaggle.com/datasets/dhruvildave/spotify-charts).
 The dataset compiles the songs that were on the `Top200` and `Viral50` since January 1st 2007.
 This playlists are updated each 2-3 days.